-The Andromeda HPC cluster is a similar scale cluster that largely serves groups of contributing users with some support for the broader URI user community.
+The Andromeda cluster is a large scale HPC cluster that largely serves groups of contributing users with some support for the broader URI user community.
 It is established with contributions from individual researchers and currently has 47 nodes, providing 1704 cores with nodes having 64GB (8), 128GB (29), 256GB (3), 512GB (4), or 768GB (1) memory.
-These are connected via an Omni-Path 100Gbps network, with shared storage to the 1.1 PB hard disk on Bluewaves.
+These are connected via an Omni-Path 100Gbps network, with shared storage to a 1.1 PB hard disk.